ghga-de/milestones-docs/24-common-raven/technical_specification.md

 ### Re-Encryption

-Add a new S3 - Bucket called "Staging", there the IRS has write and the IFRS has read permissions.
-The IRS is now re-encrypting all files during checksum validation and the file is staged to the staging bucket.
+Add a new S3 bucket called "staging", with IRS write and IFRS read permissions.
+The IRS re-encrypts all files during checksum validation and the re-encrypted file is moved to the the staging bucket.

 ## Additional Implementation Details: